Frequently Asked Questions

 Q: What time is lunch?

-A: Groups usually break for lunch around 11:15am.
-Groups will lunch at Gemini Freestyle Center.
-Please pack a lunch this year!
+A: Groups usually break for lunch around 11:15 am.
+Groups will lunch at Glacier Creek Lodge, Rendezvous or Gemini Freestyle Center.
+Athletes can bring a packed lunch and store it at the Gemini Center.

 Q: What is the Timber Tour Series?